 - 1-2 tbsp red wine vinegar

-- Cut the tomatoes into wedges or large chunks (I sliced some and cut the rest in wedges).
+- Cut the tomatoes into wedges or large chunks (I sliced some into rounds and cut the rest in wedges).

 - Thinly slice the bell pepper into rings.

 - Place everything in a large salad dish.
-Add a good handful of the pitted kalamata olives.
+Add a good handful of pitted kalamata olives.

-- Now add the the feta blocks on top.
-Sprinkle the dried oregano.
+- Now add the the feta blocks on top and add a sprinkle more of dried oregano.

 - Serve with crusty bread.